19 Ways Youth Delivered for Gender Equality in 2019

 9. Spreading the power of knowledge.

 Noting the wide gaps in knowledge and resources for young people in her home country of Paraguay, coupled with the high rates of teenage pregnancy there, 27-year old Luciana Amarilla has led workshops with more than 760 teenage boys and girls to provide them comprehensive sexuality education.
-Through her work with her organization Kyña Aty and a partnership with the Asunción city council, Luciana plans to reach hundreds of more young people so they can make informed decisions about their health and wellbeing.
+Through her work with her organization Kyña Aty and a partnership with the Asunción city council, Luciana plans to reach hundreds more young people so they can make informed decisions about their health and wellbeing.

 10. Convening for change.

 Through their organization SRHR Adventures, medical doctors Faqueeda Watson, 29, and Patricee Douglas, 28, have been challenging taboos around sexuality and sexual health in Guyana.
 The pair has worked with hundreds of young people to help them better understand and advance their sexual and reproductive health and rights.
 Inspired by WD2019, they worked to organize the country’s first-ever symposium on infertility.
 “Infertility is such a big issue that affects many women,” said Faqueeda “but no one speaks about the man.”
 Through this symposium, they were able to engage both women and men on this topic and begin dismantling discriminatory attitudes that blame women for being unable to have children.

 In Nigeria’s Nasarawa State, Boris Nwachukwu, 26, worked with 147 religious leaders from both Muslim and Christian communities and legislators to advance the Violence Against Persons Prohibition Act, a key piece of legislation that aims to safeguard girls and women from violence.
 Boris and his team have spoken to 4,000 people to garner a grassroots movement.
 As a result, he secured commitments from two legislators to sponsor the bill in the next legislative session and widespread support from religious leaders on this issue.